-The Company has a publicly listed subsidiary, namely Torii, in light of the management benefits of owing a subsidiary, including capital market discipline and enhancement of engagement of human capital by utilizing stock remuneration.
-Another motivation is for Torii to acquire increased competitive advantage in its business through factors, such as credibility building and securing excellent human capital, both of which are important in the pharmaceutical business.
+The Company has a publicly listed subsidiary, Torii, in light of the management benefits of owning a subsidiary, including capital market discipline, and enhancement of engagement of human capital by utilizing stock remuneration.
+Another motivation is for Torii to acquire increased competitive advantage in its business through factors such as credibility building, securing excellent human capital and increasing motivation, all of which are important in the pharmaceutical business.